leptimax/D10casse-Website/README.md

 # D10casse-Website
-Web site develop during my studies for one of the most wonderfull club of my ingineering school
+Web site developed during my studies for one of the most wonderfull club of my engineering school

 ## Install

 ### Requirements